urstrulykkr/Turtle.Ai/README.md

 # Turtle.Ai
-Deploying Artificial Intelligence to save the turtle hactchlings
+A deep learning project using drone technology to protect the hatchling site of the Green turtles.